AndrewRadev/switch.vim/README.md

 Note that this particular example is **NOT** included as a built-in, since it may overshadow other ones and is probably not that useful, either (it's rare that a language would require changing between the two forms).
 An example usage may be within javascript, if your server-side variables are underscored and the client-side ones need to be camelcased.
+For something more complete, you can take a look at [this gist](https://gist.github.com/othree/5655583).

 You could also use a separate mapping for that.